nc-minibbs/mbbs/docs/data-pipeline.md

 TODO
 Checklists scraped from the old website
 Stored as .csv files and sitrscrape .rds files
-Files are stored in 'inst/extdata/historical/'
+Files are stored in `inst/extdata/historical/`.

 ### `stop-level`

 For many years surveys were summarized to routes.
 This data is the un-summarized version of the routes for which records exist.

-The 'stop-level' data comes from a variety of sources, and is all stored in 'inst/extdata/stop_level_data/'
+The `stop-level` data comes from a variety of sources, and is all stored in
+`inst/extdata/stop_level/`.
 The data is considered stable and not updated.

 The sources are as follows: